aws-samples/automated-meeting-scribe-and-summarizer/README.md

 -   At the specified meeting time, your scribe will join the meeting's waiting room.
     -   It will wait for up to five minutes in the waiting room.
--   Verify your scribe's name then admit it into the meeting.
+-   Verify the scribe's linked email then admit it into the meeting.
 Do not admit a scribe you cannot verify.
 -   Once admitted, the scribe will introduce itself in the chat and list the users it was invited by.
 -   At any point thereafter, you can send the scribe command messages in the chat:
     -   "START" will start saving attendance, new messages and machine-generated captions.